Common Name: Spinner Dolphin

 Size: Adults, around 2 m long (males:2.35m).
 Males maybe larger than females, most adults weigh around 75-80 kg.
 Calves at birth, 75-80cm long.

-Appearance At Sea: The Spinner Dolphin gets its name from its habit of leaping out of the water and spinning longitudinally.
+Appearance At Sea: Spinner dolphins get their name from the habit of leaping out of the water and spinning longitudinally.
 Individuals have been counted rolling over seven times before falling back into the water.
 They are known to bow-ride.
 Group sizes can range from 30 to several hundreds.
-They are known to sometimes associate with other dolphin species (e.g. Stenella attenuata; spotted dolphins).
-Spinner dolphins are frequently found in association with tuna, this can result in entanglement in purse seines.
+They are known to sometimes associate with spotted dolphins and striped dolphins.
+Found in association with tuna, results in entanglement in purse seines.

-Found In: The Spinner Dolphin’s distribution is primarily in pelagic zones, though it will wander into shelf waters.
+Found In: Distribution is primarily in pelagic zones, though it will wander into shelf waters.
 They feed on small fish and squid.

-Records from India:This is a species caught frequently by fisheries by-catch
+Records from India:This is a species caught frequently by fisheries by-catch.
+Common along the outer shelf of peninsular India and from both the island systems.

 Global Distribution: The species is widely distributed.
 It is found in all oceans, in tropical, subtropical and warm temperate regions.